 Common Undergrad Questions:

-What should I major in for my bachelor's degree if I want to be an SLP?
+What should I major in for my bachelor's degree if I want to be a speech-language pathologist?

 - We admit students from many different disciplines; however, all students must complete the pre-requisite coursework in order to be eligible for our master's program.

 When do I start thinking about graduate schools?

 - Start to think about graduate school at the beginning of your junior year.
 It is important to create a plan for applying, taking your GREs, as well as requesting recommendations.
 Take your time researching schools.
 Getting to know the schools before you begin to apply will help in the application process and relieve some stress during your senior year!

 When should I begin to study for the GREs?

 - Begin to study several months in advance.
 This will give you time to learn the information and become familiar with the test format.
 Taking the test early will also give you the opportunity to retake the GREs if needed.

 How can I make myself look better to graduate schools?